briansahagian/the-inn/README.md

 # the-inn
-Exercising my HTML, CSS, and JavaScript skills in an interactive website for CS50's Week 8 Homepage project.
+Exercising my HTML, CSS, and JavaScript skills in an interactive website.

 Find it [here](https://briansahagian.github.io/the-inn/)!